life-at-the-frontier/validation-exercise/private-docs/report/report.md

 In addition, the presence of others (co-workers, family members) in the room during the interview might impact the conversation.
 To meet these challenges, the interviewer will inform the participants that the interview can be paused at any time and ask participants to, if possible, find a private space.

+## Project timelines

+Recruitment of participants for the qualitative interviews began in XXX.
+The validation exercise design and materials were created between June and August 2021.
+Ethical approval from the University of Sheffield was secured on 30th July 2021.
+The interviews for Rotherham took place between September 2021 and the end of September 2022.

 # Results

-The agreement rates for each map pair are: 96.7% (p < 0.001, pair 1), 96.7% (pair p < 0.001) and 60% (pair 3, p = 0.20).
+The agreement rates for each map pair are: 96.7% (p < 0.001, A vs B), 96.7% (p < 0.001, A vs C) and 60% (p = 0.20, B vs C).
 We can reject the null hypothesis that participants do not recognise borders with high sharpness as more distinct community borders.
 However, we cannot reject the null hypothesis that participants recognise medium borders as more distinct community borders compared to low borders.

-Testing the robustness of our study, we do not find any statistically significant sequencing effects (fisher exact test, p = 0.667); ordering effectts (fisher exact test, p = 0.570); or changes in agreement rate over time (p = 0.384).
+Testing the robustness of our study, we do not find any statistically significant sequencing effects (fisher exact test, p = 0.667); ordering effects (fisher exact test, p = 0.570); or changes in agreement rate over time (p = 0.384).
 Our robustness tests combines responses from all map pairs.
 All our results tables are included in the supplementary materials.

+From the qualitative interviews, we do not find any evidence of inattention amongst participants.
+[Add how the interviewee felt].
+The exercise was designed to be completed within 10 minutes, however participants completed the exercise quickers than ancitipated.

 # Discussion